microsoft/terminal/doc/specs/#653 - Quake Mode/#653 - Quake Mode.md

 ### Inspiration

-[comment]: # Are there existing precedents for this type of configuration?
-These may be in the Terminal, or in other applications

 For an example of the original Quake console in action, take a look at the following video (noisy video warning): [Quake 3 sample].

-* guake implements this as...
-TODO
-* yakuake implements this by ...
-TODO

-Both these terminals are listed in #653 with descriptions of their specifics.
-I should include them here.
+Additionally, plenty of existing terminal emulators support similar functionality:

+* **Tilda** allows the user to specify different keys to summon the window on different monitors.
+* **Guake** alternatively allows the user to either sumon the terminal window to a specific monitor, or whichever monitor the mouse is on.
+Guake only allows one single instance, so pressing the global hotkey always summons the same instance.

 ### User Stories

 The original quake mode thread (#653) is absolutely _filled_ with variations on how users want to be able to summon their terminal windows.
 These include, but